ishepard/MockExtractor/README.md

 Usage: `java -jar <tool>.jar <directory> <dir-deps> <output.csv>`

-_directory_: directory of the app to be analyzed.
+- _directory_: directory of the app to be analyzed.
-_dir-deps_: directory of the JAR dependencies of that file.
+- _dir-deps_: directory of the JAR dependencies of that file.
-_output.csv_: path to the final CSV file
+- _output.csv_: path to the final CSV file.

-Check `Runner.java`.

 # License